ioBroker/ioBroker.web/README.md

 This can be used for applications like *FullyBrowser*.
 When entering the wrong credentials once, you will be redirected to the Login Page.

+## Advanced options
+### Default redirect
+If by opening of web port im browser no APP selection should be shown, but some specific application, the path could be provided here (e.g. `/vis/`) so this path will be opened automatically.

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->

 ## Changelog
+### 3.4.8 (2021-08-10)
+* (bluefox) added the default redirect option

 ### 3.4.7 (2021-07-31)
 * (bluefox) Corrected the small config GUI error